CANlabGo/seed-labs/manuals/cloud/create_vm_gcp.md

 ![Configuration](./Figs/GoogleCloudConfiguration2.png)

 - In the left navigation, set "OS and storage" to Ubuntu 20.04.
-  <mark>Note<mark> Do NOT use any versions newer than Ubuntu 20.04, since some labs may not be compatible.
+  <mark> Note: <mark> Do NOT use any versions newer than Ubuntu 20.04, since some labs may not be compatible.
 Also, make sure to choose the x86/64bit, amd64 version, rather than the arm64 version.
 ![Boot Disk](./Figs/GoogleCloudConfiguration2.png)

 ## Step 3: Machine Configuration